 The Commonwealth of Pennsylvania is located in the Northeast of the United States.
 Pennsylvania is home to Hershey, the first home computer, the first daily newspaper, and the first baseball stadium in the United States.
-If you are experiencing an unplanned pregnancy in Pennsylvania, here are the top ten things you need to know:
+If you are experiencing an unplanned pregnancy in Pennsylvania, here are the top ten things you need to know about adoption in PA:

 1. You Have Options

 When you are unexpectedly expecting a child, you may be experiencing a roller coaster of emotions.
 You may feel that your life was going one way, but the onset of pregnancy has led your life another way.
 You may feel like you have no options, but essentially you have three—terminate the pregnancy, parent the child, or place the child for adoption.
 If you are exploring placing your child for adoption, the first step is to gather as much information as you can about the process.
 This article is an excellent place to begin, and the links provided will help you make the right decision.

 2. There are Different Types of Adoption